 Clearer Skies Over China: Reconciling Air Quality, Climate, and Economic Goals (2013, MIT Press)

 Integrating the China Project's Economic Framework with its Atmospheric Model and Emission Inventories

-In recent years the economics team has worked with China Project atmospheric scientists, engineers, and health scientists at both Harvard and Tsinghua University to achieve an interdisciplinary breakthrough: linking the economics-engineering-health framework of Clearing the Air with bottom-up emission inventories led by Tsinghua and the Project's GEOS-Chem atmospheric model of China.
+In recent years the economics team has worked with China Project atmospheric scientists, engineers, and health scientists at both Harvard and Tsinghua University to achieve an interdisciplinary breakthrough: linking the economics-engineering-health framework of Clearing the Air with the Project's bottom-up emission inventories and its GEOS-Chem atmospheric model of China.
 This collaborative expansion resulted in a new book assessing the fuller economic and environmental costs and benefits of both air pollution policies of the past in China, and prospective carbon taxes of the future, Clearer Skies Over China: Reconciling Air Quality, Climate, and Economic Goals (Nielsen and Ho 2013, MIT Press).
 The results were also featured in an op-ed in the New York Times by Chris NIELSEN and HO of the China Project, and have been cited in a number of articles in other media sources in China and the U.S. This major initiative is described on a separate page here.